Laser Resurfacing at Atlanta Plastic Surgery, P.C.

 Performed at our Atlanta, Alpharetta, Cumming and Newnan, GA locations.

-Laser Resurfacing is a procedure used mostly to minimize the appearance of fine lines and wrinkles, especially around the mouth and eyes.
-Using laser technology, skin resurfacing can also be used to minimize and smooth out facial blemishes, bumpy skin texture, and acne scarring.
-Laser Resurfacing is increasing in popularity because of the available new technology.
+Laser Resurfacing is a procedure used mainly to minimize the appearance of fine lines and wrinkles, especially around the mouth and eyes.
+Our surgeons can use laser technology for skin resurfacing to minimize and smooth out facial blemishes, bumpy skin texture, and acne scarring.
+Laser Resurfacing is increasing in popularity because of newly available technology.

 The traditional CO2 laser works by emitting short pulses of light energy or continuous light beams delivered in a pattern to remove thin layers of skin, layer by layer, until the surgeon reaches a level that will make the wrinkle or scar less visible.
 Emollients are used to keep the tissues moist until new skin grows.